 - Below average connection speed.

-Your privacy is guaranteed as IPVanish is free from any DNS leak issues.
-On top of that, it has a clearly worded no-logging policy that has your privacy protected at all cost.
-As far as Mac VPNs are concerned, IPVanish is quite generous in its device sharing limit.
+Your privacy is guaranteed as PIA is free from any DNS leak issues.
+On top of that, it has a clear no-logging policy that has your privacy protected at all costs.
+As far as Mac VPNs are concerned, PIA is quite generous in its device sharing limit.
 You can connect up to 10 devices simultaneously on a single account.

 - Impressive connection speed